ber2/meteo-local/README.md

 # meteobeguda

-ETL of meteo data from meteobeguda
+Project to extract and parse data from meteobeguda.cat